cpinitiative/usaco-guide/content/5_Gold/BIT.md

 A **Binary Indexed Tree** allows you to perform the following tasks in $O(\log N)$ time each on an array of size $N$:

  - Update the element at a single position (point).
- - Querying the sum of a prefix of the array.
+ - Query the sum of a prefix of the array.

 <!-- END DESCRIPTION -->